Bluesky: Software and protocol

 Bluesky unveiled open source code in May 2022 for an early version of its distributed social network protocol, Authenticated Data Experiment (ADX), since renamed the Authenticated Transfer (AT) Protocol.
 The team opened its early code and placed it under an MIT License so that the development process would be seen in public.

 The AT Protocol's initial architecture centers around three main services: a Personal Data Server (PDS), a Relay (previously referred to as a Big Graph Service, or BGS), and an AppView.
 A PDS is a server which hosts user data in "Data Repositories", which utilize a Merkle tree.
 The PDS also handles user authentication and manages the signing keys for its hosted repositories.
 A Relay is described as analogous to an indexer on the web, ingesting repositories from a variety of different PDS hosts and serving them in a single unified stream for other services to ingest.
 AppViews, meanwhile, are services which consume data from a Relay and can serve it to final users.
 As of November 2024, most components of the protocol are either only available from Bluesky Social or need to operate with services run by the company to connect to the network, including the main Decentralized Identifier namespace used for almost all accounts that relies on a directory containing all identities and their core information.

 While most of the platform's features are available and federated through the AT Protocol, direct messages are offered through a central service outside the AT Protocol that is run by Bluesky Social.
 The feature is intended to be decentralized with all messages being end-to-end encrypted in the future, with the current iteration intended to be a placeholder for the sake of the user experience.

 Posts from the fediverse and most platforms that support it like Mastodon and Threads can be bridged to Bluesky through a tool known as Bridgy Fed.
 Graber and Mastodon founder Eugen Rochko have discussed collaborating on interoperability, but a journalist from The New Yorker reported in 2025 that "each told me that the other seemed more interested in having the rival platform migrate onto their own protocol."

-A list of clients, apps and services for Bluesky can be found here.